carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 We define a Python function `inside_circle` that accepts a single parameter for the number of random points used to calculate &#960;.
-It creates `x` and `y` arrays of random values on the interval [0,1), then counts how many of those (x,y) coordinates are within a distance 1.0 from the origin:
+It randomly samples points with both *x* and *y* on the half-open interval [0, 1).
+It then computes their distances from the origin (i.e., radii), and returns those values.
+All of this is done using *vectors* of double-precision (64-bit) floating-point values.

 ```
 def inside_circle(total_count):